CSCI3100-CUpido/cupido/README.md

   - On GitHub, create a PR from your feature branch (e.g., `feature/new-feature`) to `main`.
   - The CI pipeline will run again on the PR.
+  - If commit message is wrong, it cannot be merged into the main branch, you should do step 4.

 - **Review and Approve:**